Ryotei: Discover Japan’s Traditional Fine Dining Experience

 Ryotei typically serves two types of traditional Japanese cuisine: kaiseki and kaiseki-style cuisine, both known for seasonal ingredients and artistic presentation.

-• Kaiseki: Originating from tea ceremony traditions, kaiseki is a multi-course meal focused on simplicity, seasonality, and natural flavor.
-It emphasizes balance and subtlety, often incorporating vegetarian or shojin ryori elements.
+Kaiseki: Originating from tea ceremony traditions, kaiseki is a multi-course meal focused on simplicity and natural flavor.
+It emphasizes balance and subtlety, often incorporating vegetarian or shojin ryori (Buddhist temple cuisine made without meat, fish, or strong flavors) elements.

-• Kaiseki-style Cuisine: Designed for formal banquets, this version is more elaborate and festive.
+Kaiseki-style Cuisine: A more banquet-style interpretation of kaiseki, this version is more elaborate and festive.
 It features a series of beautifully plated courses, often paired with sake, and is ideal for celebratory dinners or business occasions.

-Both types reflect the philosophy of Japanese culinary artistry, blending taste, appearance, and seasonal awareness.
+Both types reflect the philosophy of Japanese culinary artistry, blending taste and seasonal awareness.

 The Modern Ryotei Experience